whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 ## Endnotes
 [^1]: Rosenzweig, Roy.
 “Can History Be Open Source?
 Wikipedia and the Future of the Past.” *Journal of American History* 93, no. 1 (June 1, 2006): 117–46. https://doi.org/10.2307/4486062.
+[^2]: Take, for example, this line from Blaney's 2017 lesson: "Unfortunately I can’t find anything that describes the relationship between a teacher and a pupil in the Music Ontology.
+But the ontology is published openly, so I can use it to describe other features of music and then create my own extension."
+With Wikidata, it is no longer necessary to create such most such extension--they already exit.
+In this case, [***fill in the relevant wikidata property***].